TheRedBrain/mana-attributes/README.md

 - **_generic.depleted_mana_regeneration_delay_threshold_**: 60

 ## Customization
-When the gamerule "naturalManaRegeneration" is true, players have a mana regeneration of at least 1.
+When the gamerule "naturalManaRegeneration" is true, players have 1 additional mana regeneration.

 The client config allows customizing the HUD element.